-(a) Assists the PNAC in the development of the National Multi-Sector HIV and AIDS strategic Plan and the AIDS Medium Term Plan (AMTP);

-(b) Ensure the operationalization and implementation of the National Multi-Sectoral HIV and AIDS Strategic Plan and the AMTP; and(c) Coordinate with the PNAC for the implementation of the health sector's HIV and AIDS and STI response, as identified in the National Multi-Sectoral HIV and AIDS Strategic Plan and the AMPT.
+- Assist the PNAC in the development of the National Multi-Sectoral HIV and AIDS Strategic Plan and the AIDS Medium Term Plan (AMTP); - Ensure the operationalization and implementation of the National Multi-Sectoral HIV and AIDS Strategic Plan and the AMTP; and - c.
+Coordinate with the PNAC for the implementation of the health sector's HIV and AIDS and STI response, as identified in the National Multi-Sectoral HIV and AIDS Strategic Plan and the AMTP.

-- 1 Sec.
+- SEC.
 8. National Multi-Sectoral HIV and AIDS Strategic Plan.
-A six-year - 2 National Multi-Sectoral HIV and AIDS Strategic Plan and AMPT shall be - 3 formulated and periodically updated by the PNAC.
-The AMPT shall include the - 4 Following:

-- (a) The country's targets and strategies in addressing the epidemic; - (b) The prevention, treatment, care and support, and other components of the country's response to HIV and AIDS; - (c) The six-year operationalization of the program and identification of the government agencies that shall implement the program, including the designated offices within each agency responsible for overseeing, coordinating, facilitating and/or monitoring the implementation of its AIDS program from the national to the local levels; and - (d) The budgetary requirements and a corollary investment plan that shall identify the sources of funds for its implementation.
+A six-year National Multi-Sectoral HIV and AIDS Strategic Plan and AMTP shall be formulated and - periodically updated by the PNAC.
+The AMTP shall include the following: - a.
+The country's targets and strategies in addressing the epidemic; - The prevention, treatment, care and support, and other components of the country's response to HIV and AIDS; - c.
+The six-year operationalization of the program and identification of the government agencies that shall implement the program, including the designated office within each agency responsible for overseeing, coordinating, facilitating and/or monitoring the implementation of its AIDS program from the funds for its implementation.